Nursing (PN)

 8. A minimum grade of “C” is mandatory in required nursing courses.

 9. Students enrolled in the nursing program must be familiar with all policies in the current College Catalog, student handbooks, and posted on the PCCUA Web.
 The Student Handbook is available in the Registrar’s Office.
-The nursing program supplies the ADN Student Handbook upon enrollment and at the beginning of each academic year.
+The nursing program supplies the PN Student Handbook upon enrollment and at the beginning of each academic year.

 10. Rare exceptions to the Progression Policy will be considered by the Faculty Committee.
 The student must submit a timely, written request to seek an exception.